 The red accent color is now introduced… and in a big way!
 Don’t you need a skull candelabra to light the moonless night??

-To make, gather a thrifted metal candelabra, styrofoam skeleton heads, battery operated taper candles, übermatte spray in Radish and Ink, and a hot glue gun.
+To make, gather a thrifted metal candelabra, styrofoam skeleton heads, battery operated taper candles, COLORTOOL spray in Carnation Red and Flat Black, and a hot glue gun.
 Mask the flame of the candles with tape then spray them in Flat Black.
 Carve a hole into the bottom of the skulls to slip over the candleholder.
 Glue the skulls firmly in place.
 Note, gluing does not need to be neat… drips are ok, if not desired!
 Now, also carve a hole into the top of the skulls to hold the candles.
 Glue the black candles firmly into the top of skulls.
 Be sure not to cover the On/Off Seam.
 Spray the candelabra, skulls and base of candles in Carnation Red.

 So now your main display elements are complete!
 Arrange them on the mantle.
 Accessorize and accent with stems of reddish fall leaves, additional small skulls, fairy light and cobwebs… lots of cobwebs!!